LoopDraw: a Loop-Based Autoregressive Model for Shape Synthesis and Editing: Introduction

-The autoregressive decoder produces a list of loops which can be manipulated on-the-fly, causing cascading effects on the remaining loops.
-This enables minimal edits to result in larger-scale effects to the resultant geometry (see \cref{fig:teaser,fig:morph-to-mug,fig:handle-transplant}).
+Loops bound the outer contours of the shape, enabling minimal edits to cause larger-scale effects to the resultant geometry.
+We opt to represent geometry as a sequence of loops learned with an autoregressive decoder.
+Manipulating predicted loops during autoregressive decoding yields cascading effects on remaining loops to adapt to the local edit (see \cref{fig:teaser,fig:morph-to-mug,fig:handle-transplant,fig:square-injection,fig:sofa-rectangle-injection,fig:vase-twoedit}).
 This property illustrates how loops are a \textit{non-local} description of the underlying shape.
 By contrast, editing other primitive representations tends to produce overly local effects, on the scale of individual triangles (in meshes), voxel cells (in voxel grids), or points (in point clouds).
 We may also contrast our approach with implicit neural representations which, while effective at reconstruction tasks, are not conducive to manual control post-generation~\cite{zekun2020dualsdf}.

 Loops are an \textit{explicit} representation of the underlying 3D surface.
-This enables accurately portraying sharp corners and high-frequency features of a surface (\cref{fig:teaser,fig:random_samples}).
+This enables accurately portraying sharp corners and high-frequency features of a surface (\cref{fig:teaser,fig:square-injection,fig:random_samples}).
 Moreover, it is straightforward to obtain from closed planar loops the inside/outside information, necessary for surface reconstruction~\cite{dipole}, in post-process.
 In contrast, point clouds require a consistent normal orientation for reconstruction, a notoriously difficult problem in geometry processing~\cite{dipole}.
 Lastly, loops are a native representation for 3D processing applications utilizing tomography (e.g. radio-imaging in biology and geology); our representation and system would offer a low-friction way to apply 3D generative modeling to these data domains~\cite{zou2015topology, fang2022topocut}.

 In summary, we present a loop primitive as a novel neural representation of 3D shapes.
 Loops accurately portray the underlying shape contours, and contain non-local surface information.
 Our architecture is designed to autoregressively encode and decode a hierarchical set of loops, using a transformer-based variational autoencoder.
 We also demonstrate that loops are intuitive and natural primitive for analyzing and editing shapes, both computationally and directly by human intervention.